 When we went to Nashville one year to visit Dave’s brother we were taken to The Loveless Cafe.
 Talk about amazing food, and every year we get a wonderful care package from my sister-in-law from there.
 Our favorite is the smoked ham pieces I usually pan fry and use with grits and the other is this wonderful Sweet with a Bite BBQ Sauce.
 I decided this BBQ sauce and the root beer reduction would be the liquid used in slow cooking the pork.

 I chopped an onion and lay that on the bottom of the crock pot and put the dry rubbed pork shoulder on top of them.
-I poured 1 bottle of Henry Weinhard’s Root Beer and the BBQ sauce over the pork and then drizzled the root beer reduction over the roast and closed the lid.
+I poured 1 bottle of root beer and the BBQ sauce over the pork and closed the lid.
 Set the timer for 8 hours and we would be feasting!

-I was able to pick up some Telera Sandwich Rolls, they are similar to a chibatta bread roll and toasted them in the oven to crisp up.
-They were perfect to hold the juicy meat and sauce without falling apart or being too heavy.
+I was able to pick up some brioche sandwich rolls and they were perfect to hold the juicy root beer glazed meat and sauce without falling apart or being too heavy.

-While the pork was cooking I made a Peach and Tarragon Coleslaw and with a ice cold Root Beer it was a perfect meal.
-Look at how delicious the pulled pork was?
+While the pork was cooking I made a Peach and Tarragon Coleslaw to top the pulled pork – a perfect meal.
+Look at this delicious pulled pork?
 The tangy crunch of the coleslaw was a perfect foil to the unctuous, sweet and spicy pulled pork sandwich.